srijan-paul/jam/src/js/README.md

 ## Parser architecture

 Jam uses a recursive descent parser that tries to keep allocations to a minimum.
-All AST nodes are stored in a flat array (`std.ArrayList(Node)`), and reference each other using indices.
+All AST nodes are stored in a flat array (`std.MultiArrayList(Node)`), and reference each other using indices.

 Apart from a few growable buffers—an array of all nodes, an array of all metadata, and some scratch space— no allocations are made in the parser.